RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/observation_builders.md

 Now our agents will always think they're playing on the orange side of the pitch!

-While these `ObsBuilder` examples won't crash if provided to an RLGym environment, they lack a lot of information that an effective game-playing agent would need to learn.
+While these `ObsBuilder` examples won't crash if provided to an RLGym environment, they lack a lot of information that an effective game-playing agent would need to know about.
 If you're looking for a more complete example, check out the [default observation builder](https://github.com/lucas-emery/rocket-league-gym/blob/main/rlgym/rocket_league/obs_builders/default_obs.py) provided by RLGym!